 - Exam outcomes after the first try will be: pass or fail.
 A fail recommendation in the first attempt of the Ph.D.
 Qualifying Exam will require that the Ph.
 D. Qualifying Exam Committee provides the student with a specific set of remedial actions the student should pursue before retaking the Exam. - Exam outcomes for the second try can only be pass or fail.
-A fail recommendation precludes the student from retaking the Exam, resulting in the student to be eliminated from the Ph.
-D. program.
+A fail recommendation generally precludes the student from retaking the Qualifying Exam, resulting in the student's elimination from the Ph.D. program unless a petition for a third attempt is approved (see below). - Petition Process After Second Qualifying Exam Failure: If the Qualifying Exam is not passed after the second attempt, the student will be allowed a one-semester grace period (immediately following the exam semester) to remain registered.
+During this grace period the student may petition the ECE Graduate Committee for one additional attempt at the Qualifying Exam.
+The petition should consist of a letter submitted to the ECE Graduate Director (Prof. Feezell dfeezell@unm.edu) and provide justification for why a third attempt should be approved.
+The petition will be reviewed by the ECE Graduate Director and the ECE Graduate Committee within the grace-period semester.
+If the petition is approved, the student may remain in the program pending successful passing of the exam on the third attempt.
+Approval of the petition is not guaranteed.